ArcticTech/arctictech.github.io/_posts/AWS/CLI/23-07-20-CLI-Setup.md

 Default output format:
 ```

-5. You can see your credentials using the following command:
+5. You can see your credentials and your config with the following:
 ```
 cat ~/.aws/credentials
+cat ~/.aws/config
 ```

 Note: In general, using roles is preferred to using credentials, see this [howtogeek.com article on roles vs credentials](https://www.howtogeek.com/devops/iam-users-vs-iam-roles-which-one-should-you-use/) for details.
 To use roles, refer to the IAM Roles guide.